 Firstly, I want to squash the myths about ‘toned’ muscles and that lifting weight will give you a male physique.
 Muscles cannot be ‘shaped’ or ‘toned’ because the shape of your muscles is genetically predetermined.
-The toned muscle comes from a combination of increasing their size and reducing the layer of fat that overlays the muscle.
-As for the nice round muscles fitness models and the women in magazine have, this is due to weight training.
+The toned muscle comes from a combination of increasing its size and reducing the layer of fat that overlays the muscle.
+As for the nice round muscles fitness models and the women in the magazine have, this is due to weight training.
 Genetically, women lack the testosterone to produce muscles as large as men so you won’t develop a male physique.
-For example, a man gaining 10 pounds of muscle in 6 months would be common, but for a woman this would be a massive achievement.
+For example, a man gaining 10 pounds of muscle in 6 months would be common, but for a woman, this would be a massive achievement.
 It is for these reasons that as a woman you shouldn’t worry about lifting weights.

 If your goal is to have nice round muscles and a ladylike silhouette, you should be adding weight training to your fitness regime.
 Here are five more reasons you should be picking up the dumbbells:

 - More effective weight loss – Few women know that weight training actually burns a significant number of calories.
-After weight training your body has a metabolic spike that lasts for roughly an hour which is your body’s way of helping your muscles recover.
+After weight training, your body has a metabolic spike that lasts for roughly an hour which is your body’s way of helping your muscles recover.
 This burns calories.
 Not only this, as muscle is a highly metabolic tissue, calories are burned continuously.
 The more muscle you have, the more calories you will burn.

 - More energy – By adapting to using more weight while training, your body will start to find everyday tasks a breeze.

 - Strong bones – As we get older our body produces less oestrogen and postmenopausal women can potentially not produce any.
-This decrease in oestrogen results in a decreases in bone mineral density causing them to become weak and brittle.
+This decrease in oestrogen results in a decrease in bone mineral density causing them to become weak and brittle.
 Weight training places stress on the bone where the tendon attaches to the surface.
 This stress helps increase bone mineral density and is a good way of combating this loss and preparing yourself to be an active grandma.

-- You will improve your attitude, beat stress and fight depression –Scientific studies have found that just 10 weeks of weight training reduces the symptoms of clinical depression and increases confidence.
+- You will improve your attitude, beat stress, and fight depression –Scientific studies have found that just 10 weeks of weight training reduces the symptoms of clinical depression and increases confidence.
 Researches have also found that weight training also reduces stress.
-Women who trained manage stress better and have better cognitive function.
+Women who trained manage stress better and have a better cognitive function.